DeimElias/divvy_trip_data_analysis/README.md

   meter or 2 of distance, we can consider both as one station
 - Laflin St & 51st St appears to be a typo, since there is just one station nerby.
+- For those stations that share name but not coordinates, I’ve found that they are just stations that are very close to each other.
+Luckly, they have a different station id, and more over, only 1 of each pair have shortname, which is the coulumn used as station id in our dataframe.

 We will proceed as follows